-Editor's Note: In response to the U.S. News & World Report “Best Places to Retire in the U.S. in 2022-2023” list that placed 5 Pennsylvania cities in the Top 10, I've turned to one of our frequent contributors, a native Pennsylvanian, for his thoughts.
+Editor's Note: In response to the recent U.S. News & World Report “Best Places to Retire in the U.S.” list that placed 5 Pennsylvania cities in the Top 10, I've turned to one of our frequent contributors, a native Pennsylvanian, for his thoughts.
 Take it away Andy!

 Is Pennsylvania the next great retirement destination?